Hand-painted ceramic reinvents the modern kitchen

 Designer Daniele Lago - 2015Find more

-In the kitchen, ceramic offers great functional advantages: it is extremely durable providing resistance to impact, scratches and temperature changes, as well as being hygienic and easy to clean.
+Ceramic offers great functional advantages in the kitchen: it is extremely durable, providing resistance to impact, scratches and temperature changes, as well as being hygienic and easy to clean.

-Six colour moods that play with different shades are available to furnish the kitchen in a Mediterranean style: from whites to terracotta tones, from shades of green to blues, to a striking mix of colours for a unique end result.
+Six colour moods that play with different shades are available to furnish the kitchen in a Mediterranean style: from white to terracotta tones, from shades of green to blue, to a striking mix of colours for a unique end result.

 Thanks to the modularlity of the 36e8 kitchen, you can create island models tailored down to the centimetre, resting on glass legs or suspended, that are perfectly suited to any interior design, whatever the size of the space.

 The peninsula component can be a work surface or fitted out with storage: thanks to the modularity of the Pokerbeb kitchen’s upper and lower cabinets, you can create solutions tailored down to the centimetre optimising the space.